-According to the Office of National Statistics, by December 2018, there were 4.84 million people working on a self-employed basis.
+According to the Office of National Statistics, by December 2018, 4.84 million people were working on a self-employed basis.
 That’s 14.8% of all workers in the UK.
-Increasing by 63,000 in three months, self-employment is growing in popularity.
+And having increased by 63,000 in three months, self-employment is growing in popularity.

 Is Self-Employment Right For You?

 When considering self-employment, the first thing to consider is whether it’s the right thing for you.
 Are you doing it for the right reasons?

 If you’re bored in your current role, it may be worth looking for a job with a different company first where you’re better suited.
 Being your own boss isn’t for everyone, and that’s ok.

 But, if you’re set on working for yourself, go for it.
 Just make sure you prepare.

 As well as the overall talent and skill to perform your job, whether you’re an electrician or photographer, consultant or decorator, you will need several other skills to succeed on a self-employed basis.

 When you’re doing it alone, you won’t have the benefit of someone bringing work your way or setting your timetable.